tlasica/casstor/BLOG.md

  Request complete                                                               | 2016-10-10 18:03:48.796727 | 10.200.176.5 |           9727
 ```

-This optimization does not bring immediate results but I suspect it may benefit with growing system,
+This optimization does not bring immediate results because asking `blocks` uses key cache.
-as row cache on such a simple table can be very memory effective.
+I suspect it may benefit with growing system, as row cache on such a simple table can be very memory effective.
 But it is a trade-off: one more table to update and two table to keep consistent for space reclamation.

 ## Unexpected and not nice